andyodr/hello-world/README.md

 Hello:

-I am Andy, I like .Net technologie and I want to be a Senior Software Engineer
+I am Andy, I like .Net technologies and I want to be a Senior Software Engineer